liujb/node-angular-seed/Readme.md

 ### Running the app during development

-You can pick one of these options:

-* using grunt to start server
+You can using grunt to start server
-* install node.js and run `scripts/web-server.js`
+    grunt server
 Then navigate your browser to `http://localhost:<port>` to see the app running in your browser.

 ### Running tests